 Avamere at Seaside, a place to call home.Where our goal is to give you more time to pursue the activities you love.
 The atmosphere is warm and relaxed.
 The ambiance embraces the uniqueness of the local culture.At Avamere at Seaside, our month-to-month rent, without buy-in fees or long-term...

-The average humidity across the state is 71%.
-Humidity levels tend to reach their peak in the month of December at around 88%.
 On average, Washington has an air quality index rating of around 32.4 AQI.
 The highest seasonal air quality index rating occurs in the month of August with a rating of 77.2 AQI.
+During the winter, the average temperature in Washington drops to around 35F.
+During the winter, the average high temperature peaks at around 53F during the month of February.
+The average low temperature during the winter drops to around 14F in the month of December.
 The average temperature in the summer rises to around 65F.
-Over the summer months the average high temperature peaks at around 92F during the month of July.
+The average high summer temperature is around 92F in the month of July.
 The average low summer temperature is around 40F in the month of June.
-During the winter, the average temperature in Washington drops to around 35F.
-The average high winter temperature is around 53F in the month of February.
-The average low temperature during the winter drops to around 14F in the month of December.
-The average monthly precipitation for the state of Washington is around 3.15 inches.
-The average amount of precipitation peaks during the month of November at around 18.94 inches.
+On average, the state receives 3.15 inches of precipitation a month.
+The most precipitation occurs in November with an average of 18.94 inches of precipitation a month.
+On average, the humidity rating for Washington is around 71%.
+The highest monthly average humidity rating is 88% in the month of December.
 While residents of Washington mostly enjoy pleasant conditions, it’s important to be aware of inclement weather as well, which in Washington can include earthquakes (moderate), earthquakes (high), and floods.

 The state of Washington has a diverse array of plant and animal life.
-Local plant life can consist of Douglas Maple, Pacific Yew, Buckthorn, and Quaking Aspen.
-While venturing throughout the state, you might see animals such as the Shrew-mole, the American Robin, the Coho (Silver) Salmon, or the Chestnut-backed Chickadee.
-The state animal of Washington is the Olympic Marmot.
+Local plant life can consist of nootka rose, pacific yew, douglas maple, and buckthorn.
+While venturing throughout the state, you might see animals such as the roosevelt elk, the snowshoe hare, the olympic marmot, or the shrew-mole.
+The state animal of Washington is the olympic marmot.